 LIKED THIS POST?
 PIN THIS PIC TO SAVE IT!

-I hope you liked this 3 day cruise packing list.
+We hope you liked this 3 day cruise packing list.
 Please share with your friends on Facebook, Twitter, and Pinterest.
 Thanks for reading!

 Author Bio: Sebrin is a newlywed, flower child, and travel-obsessed blogger.
 When Sebrin isn’t traipsing the globe with her husband, you can find her curled up with a book, snuggling with her kitty babies, or binge-watching Netflix.
 Follow along her travels on Instagram her blog!or on